RimuruOnDiscord/Halcyon/README.md

 ![Logo](https://github.com/RimuruOnDiscord/Halcyon/blob/assets/HALCYON.png?raw=true)

 ## About Halcyon
 These projects are created purely for my own fun and entertainment.
-I enjoy coding and experimenting with different ideas, and I’m happy to share them with others.
+I enjoy coding and experimenting with different ideas.

 ## Script
 ```lua